 In terminating a relationship, it is critical that an organization follow these steps:

 A final communication of the contract and related security policies (including privacy policies) should be required with the third party.
-Specific reminder should be given of provisions and requirements that live on past the termination of the relationship, such as confidentiality and privacy.
-The organization should get a formal attestation/acknowledgement of the third party that they understand and will continue to adhere to the contract requirements on these provisions that continue past the relationship.
+Specific reminders should be given of provisions and requirements that live on past the termination of the relationship, such as confidentiality and privacy.
+The organization should get a formal attestation/acknowledgment of the third party that they understand and will continue to adhere to the contract requirements on these provisions that continue past the relationship.

 The organization should have an inventory of what data, information, intellectual property, and physical property was given to the third party.
 It should work with the third party to identify and ensure that what can be returned is returned, and what cannot be returned has been properly deleted/destroyed.
-However, in areas of backups and archives this may not be possible and the organization should get assurance of the security of this information until it is destroyed.
+However, in areas of backups and archives, this may not be possible and the organization should get assurance of the security of this information until it is destroyed.

 Goodbyes are difficult, but they are necessary.
-The organization should have these steps clearly defined with workflow and tasks for each in context of each relationship as it comes to an end.
+The organization should have these steps clearly defined with workflow and tasks for each in the context of each relationship as it comes to an end.

 I trust this three-part blog series on the lifecycle of a third-party relationship has been beneficial to you.
-If you have any thoughts, comments, or other points I may have missed in summary, please contact Panorays for more information and advice on the matter, or me for further discussion about the article – email@example.com.
+If you have any thoughts, comments, or other points I may have missed in the summary, please contact Panorays for more information and advice on the matter, or me for further discussion about the article – email@example.com.

 About Michael Rasmussen